Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 AI-assisted CFD pipeline flowchart

 Fig. 2 Complete pipeline.
 Purple = AI geometry input.
 Blue = Python data processing.
 Orange = mesh generation.
 Red = OpenFOAM CFD solver.
-Green = parametric optimiser and results.
-Teal = ParaView visualisation.
+Green = parametric optimizer and results.
+Teal = ParaView visualization.

 1. 1

-Meshy AI → STL — Image-to-3D generation from the reference photograph (Fig. 0) produced a 1,288,908-triangle binary STL in millimetres.
+Meshy AI → STL — Image-to-3D generation from the reference photograph (Fig. 0) produced a 1,288,908-triangle binary STL in millimeters.

 2. 2